ziyincody/BAI-deploy-scripts/README.md

 - `ETH_KEYSTORE`: keystore path
 - `ETH_RPC_URL`: URL of the RPC node

+## Libexec :

+- these form the core scripts that define the actual workflow of defining the contracts on the

+## parameters to be set

 ### Chain configuration

 Some networks have a default config file at `config/<NETWORK>.json`, which will be used if non custom config values are set.